Tips and tricks Best practice guides, FAQ & more

 Selenium unfortunately doesn’t let you do any of these things; it requires strong coding skills to create automation scripts, and, as mentioned, it only lets you test in the browser.

-So what’s the alternative?
+So how can you automate mainframe applications using Selenium?
 Codeless Selenium is one solution.

 The optimal solution for testing mainframe takes the best of both worlds; the power and functionality of Selenium, plus cross-technology capabilities, and minus the complexity of coding.